 The countdown then proceeded normally with 2 other brief holds at T- 20:00 while we adjust the payload backup GPS and again at T- 4:54 when we had to switch radio antennas.
 Launch occurred at exactly 12:55:30pm ET (16:55:30 UTC).

 Shortly after launch, we experienced at “close” flyby from Southwest Airlines flight #4621 enroute from Providence, RI (PVD) to Chicago, IL (MDW).
 SWA4621 was flying at 38,025 ft. and passed nearly directly over the top of our flight which was flying around 20,000 ft. at the time.
 Another, even closer flyby occurred with Qatar Airways Flight #713 enroute from Qatar (DOH) to Houston, TX (IAH).
 QR713 was flying at 36,000 ft. and passed nearly directly under our payload which was flying around 41,000 ft. at the time.

 The balloon burst at 2:26:50pm ET (18:26:50 UTC) over Poplar Ridge, NY and descended for 35 minutes with a landing in Summer Hill, NY.
 When we first arrived on site, we had a hard time locating the payload, but we found out that the landowner located the payload and brought it inside their house.
 We were able to quickly connect with the landowner and retrieve the payload and head home.

-This flight will focus heavily on quality photography so we’ll be waiting for a relatively clear day to get the best photos and videos possible!
+This flight focused heavily on quality photography so a relatively clear day was chosen to get the best photos and videos possible!